Jacqui87/person-management-extension/README.md

 - Backend input validated with FluentValidation.
 - JWT tokens secure authentication.
 - Inline validation messages improve user feedback.
+- As per the original project - the backend uses Entity Framework Core with the In-Memory database provider to handle data persistence and querying, enabling a maintainable and test-friendly data access layer without the need for a physical database

 # What I would do given more time to complete this task